-7.5.2 Direct connection of the temperature probe
+7.5.1 Direct connection of the temperature probe

 - Remove the blind plug for the connection of the temperature probe. - Open the cable gland of the temperature probe.
-The compression part remains in the cap nut. - Push the cable of the temperature probe through the cap nut, the compression part, the basic part and the reducer. - Prepare the cable. - Insert the cable into the housing. - Screw the sealing ring side of the reducer into the transmitter housing. - Screw the basic part into the reducer. - Fix the cable gland by screwing the cap nut onto the basic part. - Connect the temperature probe to the terminals of the transmitter.
+The compression part remains in the cap nut. - Push the cable of the temperature probe through the cap nut, the compression part, the basic part and the reducer. - Prepare the cable. - · Shorten the external shield and brush it back over the compression part. - Insert the cable into the housing. - Screw the sealing ring side of the reducer into the transmitter housing. - Screw the basic part into the reducer. - Fix the cable gland by screwing the cap nut onto the basic part. - Connect the temperature probe to the terminals of the transmitter.

-Fig. 7.13: Preparation of the temperature probe
+Fig. 7.17: Preparation of the temperature probe

 - 1 cap nut

 - 2 compression part

 - 3 basic part

 - 4 reducer

+- 5 external shield, brushed back

-- 5 sealing ring side
+- 6 sealing ring side